-The maraschino cherry is one of the most popular cocktail garnishes, but are those bright red fruits the best?
+The maraschino cherry is one of the most popular cocktail garnishes, but are those bright red fruits the best for your drinks?
 The truth is that many of today's store-bought maraschinos are injected with artificial ingredients and they are not very good to eat.
 It may look like a cherry, but it certainly doesn't taste like one.

 There is hope for the cherry lover, though.
 Whether you’re dressing up your drinks or ice cream sundaes, it's very easy to make your own maraschinos from fresh cherries and there are a few ways to do so.

-The maraschino cherries we know and use today in our drinks and on our desserts are not a variety of cherry but named so due to the manufacturing process used to preserve them.
+The maraschino cherries we know and use today are not a variety of cherry.
+Instead, they receive their name from the manufacturing process used to preserve them.

 Transforming the Maraschino Cherry

-He devised a process of soaking the fruit in a brine with calcium salts that worked perfectly.
-This groundbreaking technique led to today's techniques and notoriety of Oregon as a leader in advances of the "cherry," including the blue, green, and other colored maraschinos.
+Wiegand devised a process of soaking the fruit in a brine with calcium salts.
+This groundbreaking technique led to today's methods and notoriety for Oregon as a leader in advances of the "cherry," including the rainbow of maraschinos available today.

 How a Maraschino Cherry Is Made

-The realization for many consumers that their jars of maraschino cherries are put through a process that leaves them about as far from natural as possible has led to an interest in "real" maraschino cherries.
-The organic and natural foods market has fueled this and you can find "natural maraschino cherries" in more locations.
-These labels will clearly state that they have "no artificial coloring," "no preservatives," or "no red dye."
+The realization for many consumers that their jar of maraschino cherries is put through a process that leaves them about as far from natural as possible has led to an interest in "real" maraschino cherries.
+The organic and natural foods market has fueled this and you can find "natural maraschino cherries" in more and more locations.
+The labels will clearly state that they have "no artificial coloring," "no preservatives," or "no red dye."

 From Manhattans to piña coladas, maraschino cherries are one of the most popular garnishes for cocktails.
-That little red ball adds a finishing touch with just a splash of class that can dress up most drinks, no matter the flavor.
+That little red ball adds a finishing touch with just a splash of class that can dress up almost any drink, no matter the flavor.

-If you are looking for a garnish with a true cherry flavor standard maraschinos are not the way to go.
-Instead, use another fresh cherry or go with one of the "natural" maraschinos.
-These are best for making "flags" with an orange, pineapple, or another slice of fruit.
+If you are looking for a garnish with a true cherry flavor, standard maraschinos are not the way to go.
+Instead, use a fresh cherry or go with one of the "natural" maraschinos.
+These are best for making "flags" with an orange, pineapple, or any other slice of fruit.

 Tip: The "boat" is another popular fruit garnish that relies on the cherry.

-Also, the different colored maraschino cherries (blue, green) are fun, though the flavor can be a little off from what you may expect.
-This is especially apparent with green maraschinos, which are rather minty.
+Also, the different colored maraschino cherries (e.g., blue and green) are fun, though the flavor can be a little off from what you may expect.
+This is especially apparent with green maraschinos, which can be minty at times.

 Maraschino liqueur-preserved maraschino cherries are still commercially available.
 They are limited in availability and have a price that matches.
-This makes it an inhibitor for many bartenders, which is why you’ll still see many bars serving those cheaper maraschinos.
+This is an inhibitor for many bartenders, which is why you’ll still see many bars serving those cheaper maraschinos.
 If you spot the fakes at your favorite hot spot, it’s perfectly fine to politely ask them to hold the cherry.